eya-cfu/finalRepo/ReadMe.md

-#API for Bakeries Management
+# API for Bakeries Management
-The Boulangerie finally debugged for use, hosting service might need to be adapted
+The Boulangerie finally debugged for use, hosting service might need to be adapted.

+## Requirements:
+Php 7.4 with Composer, MySQL 5.7 .

 ## Getting Started
 The ApiHomeController class defines the Homepage which is an html file that contains a full documentation.